-Located on High Street in the centre of the City, this immaculately clean pub is a treasure trove of old artefacts and a Pub Guide favourite.
+Located on High Street in the centre of the City, this immaculately clean family run pub is a treasure trove of old artefacts and a Pub Guide favourite.
 An often overlooked venue due to its position beside many larger pubs, the Bunch of Grapes has a loyal following especially among older professionals.
 The walls are adorned with lots of items from the pasts and symbols of old Galway.
 The Bunch of Grapes has a small seating area outside on High Street which is a great place to be on a sunny day.
 They also serve delicious sandwiches using bread from a local bakery or you can go upstairs to the separate cafe.
-The "Bunch" was opened in the 1980s during an era of regeneration in the City centre and was named after a pub in London which the owner had managed.
+The "Bunch" was opened in the 1980s during an era of regeneration in the City centre and was named after a famous pub in London which the owner had managed.
 It has stood the test of time looks like it will be around for a long time to come.
 They continue to keep with the times serving a wide selection of gins.

 The building itself is in a row dating from the early 1800s when they were built on the site of a former school.
 Many businesses have traded from here in the 200 years since including Campbells's general store, Curran's pub and Egan's pub.